utz82/ZX81-1bit-Routines/1k2b/readme.txt

 1k2b is optimized for unexpanded 1K Zeddies.
-To use it on expanded machines, you most likely want to change the org statement in line 235 of main.asm to point to a higher address.
+To use it on expanded machines, you most likely want to change the org statement in line 235/236 of main.asm to point to a higher address.

-The routine never returns, so if you intend to use it in a larger project, you need to add your own exit procedure and jump to it from line 127 of main.asm.
+The routine never returns, so if you intend to use it in a larger project, you need to add your own exit procedure and jump to it from line 127 of main.asm (standard version only, see below).
 The exit routine needs to enable regular and NMI interrupts.

+The "extra" version of 1k2b enters the machine code via a jump command at the D-FILE location, thus omitting the need for a REM line, RAND USR command, and the actual D-FILE.
+As mentioned before, the drawback of this is that you cannot easily return from the program.

 In its current form, 1k2b cannot be relocated, however this can be facilitated with a few minor changes.
 Just make sure